0xmonas/cobbee/CONTRIBUTING.md

-# Contributing to BuyCoffee
+# Contributing to Cobbee

-Thank you for your interest in contributing to BuyCoffee!
+Thank you for your interest in contributing to Cobbee!
 This document provides guidelines and best practices for contributing to the project.

 ## Table of Contents